greenrice-wtnb/AgriSynapse/README.md

    * If you wish to add more types of sensors to the sensor node, increase the types of data sent, the threshold judgment functions, and their corresponding notification functions, please modify the code with consideration for the structure of the `DATA` packet sent by the sensor node, the structure of the JSON data when the gateway node receives and relays it to the management GAS, ensuring that the management GAS can correctly store the received data in the corresponding cells, and ensuring that each data is correctly displayed on each card of the management dashboard.
 In particular, please strive to maintain backward compatibility with the management GAS.

 *  Regarding the **Actuator Node**, two types of operational codes, `Type-R-O` and `Type-R-P`, are provided.
-   The Python code ending with "-O" is the ON-control version code, and the code ending with "-P" is the pulse-control version code.
+   The Python code ending with "-O" is the latch-control version code, and the code ending with "-P" is the pulse-control version code.
    As for the default behavior:
    * In `Type-R-O`, when a `COMMAND` packet with an `OPEN` instruction is received, it retains the relay state until a `CLOSE` instruction is received in a subsequent `COMMAND` packet.
 The reverse case is also the same.
+   * In `Type-R-O`, to avoid the increased power consumption caused by continuously maintaining the relay state, a high-capacity photo relay **TLP3553A** is used to control the actuator, and the code is designed to perform latch control of the **TLP3553A**'s ON/OFF via GP27.
+   * When operating a load with a high operating voltage or large power consumption, be sure to prepare a separate power supply dedicated to driving the load, and control it via a magnetic contactor for safety.
+In such cases, please be careful of failures or malfunctions caused by power surges.
+The use of a surge suppressor is recommended.
-   * In `Type-R-P`, when an `OPEM` or `CLOSE` instruction is received via a `COMMAND` packet, the configured relay channel is turned ON for 20 seconds for each respective instruction, and then turned OFF.
+   * In `Type-R-P`, when an `OPEN` or `CLOSE` instruction is received via a `COMMAND` packet, the configured relay channel is turned ON for 20 seconds for each respective instruction, and then turned OFF.

 *  Regarding **Operation Mode**